cruhland/notes/web.md

 of the interface.
 Such _interface objects_ are used to store constants and static methods for interfaces.
 The recommended use of this attribute is on "supplemental" interfaces that just provide additional methods for other interfaces (like mixins in Scala).
+- `[Unscopeable]`: the labeled interface member cannot be referenced by its name alone when used in a `with` statement on its context object.
+Probably done to prevent common programming mistakes.

 ## DOM events